 The Sri Sri Ramakrishna Kathamrita, popularly known as The Gospel of Sri Ramakrishna, features daily conversations with Ramakrishna, whose life and teachings inspired the founding of Ashram West and the development of Gay Tantra and queer approaches to spirituality.
 The 1-hour class will feature short readings from the text with Brother William's commentary and time for questions and discussion.
-You must request the Zoom link to be admitted to the class, which will run Sundays at 2 PM (PST).
+You must be invited to the Zoom link to be admitted to the class, which meets Sundays at 1:30 PM (Pacific Time).

 William Schindler, a.k.a., Brother William or Swami Mahavirananda, founder and Spiritual Director of Ashram West, obtained a B.A. in Sanskrit from UC Berkeley (1975), where he also studied Hindi and Bengali, and a Master's degree in clinical psychology from Antioch University (1986).
 He has been studying and practicing traditional Hindu Tantra since 1969.
 He lived in India for two-and-a-half years between 1972 and 1977 first as a pilgrim, then as a student at Banaras Hindu University, and finally as a monk of the Ramakrishna Order.
 He worked as a psychotherapist in a variety of settings and founded and coordinated a counseling program for at-risk youth at the public high school where he also taught English for ten years.
 He corresponds with students all over the world, and he welcomes inquiries regarding spiritual practice and Ashram West.

 On 6 October 2013 Brother William received the vow of sannyasa from Pravrajika Vajraprana and became Swami Mahavirananda.
 Vajraprana received sannyasa from Swami Amohananda, a monk of the Ramakrishna Order.